pdevyani069-ui/Data_Analysis_projects/HR Analysis/REDME.md

 The HR Analytics Dashboard analyzes employee data to uncover insights related to attrition, performance, and workforce structure.
 It evaluates department-wise and role-based trends.
 Key indicators such as age, experience, and job satisfaction are analyzed, The dashboard helps identify attrition drivers.
 Insights support data-driven HR strategies.
-Interactive visualizations enhance analysis, The project demonstrates strong analytical and visualization skills.
-Suitable for HR and business analytics roles.

-It analyzes factors such as age, gender, and experience.
-Key metrics help identify high attrition areas.
-The project supports better
-HR decision-making.

-This project presents an interactive HR analytics dashboard built to analyze workforce data.
-It focuses on employee attrition, demographics, and departmental distribution.
-The dashboard identifies key trends affecting retention.
-Metrics such as age, gender, and experience are visualized.
-The insights support strategic HR planning.
-Data is cleaned and structured for accuracy.
-Ideal for learning HR analytics and dashboard design.
+Interactive visualizations enhance analysis.

+The project focuses on transforming raw HR data into an interactive analytics dashboard.
+It tracks key HR KPIs such as employee count, attrition percentage, and average tenure.
+Department-wise and role-wise analysis helps identify workforce imbalances.
+Employee lifecycle trends such as hiring and exits are analyzed.
+Demographic insights support diversity and inclusion initiatives.
+Data accuracy is ensured through proper cleaning and structuring.
+Visualizations enable quick comparison and trend identification.
+The dashboard supports data-driven HR decisions.